Austine-john/E-commerce-App/README.md

 ## Development Notes

 - The backend uses SQLite for development.
-For production, consider PostgreSQL or MySQL.
-- JWT tokens are stored in localStorage on the frontend.
 - Cart data is persisted in the database for logged-in users.
 - The design follows the AfroChic brand with orange accent colors (#FF8C00).